anthonyharrison/sbom-manager/README.md

 Once a repository is created, SBOM files can be added.
 The following types of SBOMs are supported:

   - SPDX (Tag/Value format or JSON format compatible with version SPDX 2.3).
-  - CycloneDX (XML format or JSON format compatible with CycloneDX version 1.4).
+  - CycloneDX (XML format or JSON format compatible with CycloneDX version 1.4 or 1.5).
   - CSV where the file is a set of lines containing vendor, product, version entries.
   - DIR which is a file containing a directory listing of filenames.
 To create a directory file on a Linux based system, the following command can be used `find . -type f > dir_list`
+  - AUTO which will automatically detect the type of SBOM (SPDX or CycloneDX)

 The type of SBOM to be added is specified using the `--type` parameter.
 JSON formatted SBOMs should have a `.json` file extension.